johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-12 Meditations by Marcus Aurelius

 Pg.
-29 - "Make for yourself a definition or description of the thing which is presented to you, so as to see distinctly what kind of a thing it is in substance… For nothing so produces an elevation of the mind as to be able to examine methodically and truly every object which is presented to you in life."
+29 - "Make for yourself a definition or description of the thing which is presented to you, so as to see distinctly what kind of a thing it is in substance...
+For nothing so produces an elevation of the mind as to be able to examine methodically and truly every object which is presented to you in life."

 --- 2022-06-12 Meditations by Marcus Aurelius